megancoyle/load-monitoring-web-app/README.md

 ![Load Monitoring Web App](screenshot.jpg)

+## Overview
+Load monitoring web application that allows users to see their average CPU load over the course of ten minutes.

 ## Installation
 - Install dependencies with `npm install` or `yarn`
 - Run the server with `npm start`